rianawb/debminmod/README.md

 If this is your first time with a Linux server, I suggest spending a day reading the "getting started" tutorials in Linode Library.

-### Why use TuxLite?
+### Why use Debminmod?

--   TuxLite LAMP stack configures Apache with mpm\_event and PHP with fastcgi (PHP-FPM).
-This gives much higher performance and lower memory consumption than the regular LAMP tutorials/guides using mod\_php.
+-   Debminmod LNMP stack configures Nginx and PHP with fastcgi (PHP-FPM).
+This gives much higher performance and lower memory consumption than the regular LNMP tutorials/guides using mod\_php.
 -   Uses official distribution packages.
 You are not at the mercy of the script maintainer to keep your servers updated.
 All installed software are tuned, optimized and secured.
 -   Minimal resource usage.
 Fresh install requires only 50-60MB RAM.
 -   Free from unnecessary or custom changes to your server.
 Everything is configured according to Debian/Ubuntu standards.
--   Automatic virtualhost configuration with log rotation, AWStats traffic statistics and phpMyAdmin for managing MySQL.
+-   Automatic virtualhost configuration with log rotationand phpMyAdmin for managing MySQL.
 -   Varnish cache script included to turbo charge your websites.
 -   Free and open source!
 Coded in a human readable manner and modular, making custom modifications extremely easy.